 Typically, I’m very skeptical of things dubbed “best” or “perfect”.
 My perfect is not necessarily your perfect, and worse, these terms are so often overused by lazy writers looking to grab attention that it’s hard to trust that it’s not overblown.
 So when I saw that Bon Appetít was claiming a recipe with such a simple ingredient list (chicken thighs, salt, and oil) was superlative, I was both intrigued and doubtful that it could live up to these lofty claims.
 Well, as you may have surmised, I was wrong.
 Since I first tried out this technique for cooking chicken thighs, I have rarely strayed from it, as it is a pretty much foolproof.

 Provided you follow the precise instructions to a T, the results are, well, perfect.
 With just the right application of heat, much of the fat renders, yielding shatteringly-crisp golden-brown skin and juicy meat.
 And because it’s such a simple recipe — the lemon wedges and parsley are very much optional, though nice — it is also extremely versatile and can be paired with all manner of sides and sauces.
-The essence of chicken, it plays just as well with a nutty kale salad as it does with roasted cauliflower and salsa verde.
+The essence of chicken, it plays just as well with a nutty kale salad as it does with duck fat smashed potatoes.

 - 4 skin-on, bone-in chicken thighs (about 2 1/4 pounds)